Poster Session Instructions

 All students interested in participating in the Sigma Xi poster session need to complete the following checklist:

 - Prepare an abstract of your project according to the these guidelines.
 Note: If your description is longer than one page, only the first page will be included in the poster session proceedings.
 Please make sure the abstract you submit is in the proper format and has your name on it.
 Also, please make it clear who your fellow student researchers (if any) are vs. faculty members.

 - Submit your contact and poster information along with your abstract using this registration page.
-You will receive an email confirming receipt of your registration within two business days of your successful submission.

 - Prepare your poster.
 Format your poster to fit on a page that is 48" wide and 35" tall.
 Be sure to put your name, your advisor's name, (the name(s) of any co-authors), and the name of your project on the poster.
 Your poster should be descriptive, with large type and lots of pictures.
 Try reading your poster from 2m away and make the font bigger if you can't.
 Someone reading the poster should be able to get the main idea without working too hard (or straining their eyes).
 It's ok to leave some of the details out; in fact, that's part of the reason why you should plan to spend time near your poster during the active showings to answer questions.
 View information on how to print a poster on campus.